 Worcester St Johns Cycling Club was founded in 1888 by cyclists keen to go cycling together and to protect and encourage all aspects of cycling in Worcester.
 Through the years the club focused on racing and the sporting side of cycling but has always included social and leisure cycling activities.
 Today the club is involved in every possible aspect of cycling from racing to campaigning for better cycling facilities.

-The club provides a full calendar of racing events on the road through our affiliations to the Cycling Time Trial Council (CTT) and British Cycling as well as LVRC races.
-During the summer we organise weekly evening time trials on local courses over varying distances between 5 and 25 miles.
+The club provides a full calendar of racing events on the road through our affiliations to the Cycling Time Trials (CTT) and British Cycling as well as LVRC races.
+During the summer we organise weekly evening time trials on local courses over distances varying between 1 kilometre and 25 miles.
 At the weekends, members participate in club rides, sportives, road races and open time trials.

 Club racing activity is frequently reported in the local press, especially when Worcester St Johns riders are in action on local courses and in open events.

 Our most popular activities, are weekly club rides.
-Members meet on Saturdays, Sundays and Wednesdays for rides of varying speeds and distances (see below for more details).
+Members meet on Saturdays, Sundays and Wednesdays for rides of varying speeds and distances (see the club runs page for more details).